ivanfuhr / ingestor

 π Metrics

 Failures answer what and why.
-Metrics answer how much and how long.
+Metrics answer how much, how long, and how each dataset was configured.

-Why: Every import becomes observable β performance, throughput, and per-dataset breakdowns without affecting the pipeline.
+Why: Every import becomes observable β performance, throughput, per-dataset breakdowns, and schema configuration (staging strategy and conflict handling) without affecting the pipeline.

 π§ͺ Testing Utilities

-Test definitions in isolation β no database, no CSV files, no external infrastructure.
+Test definitions in isolation β no database, no CSV or XLSX files, no external infrastructure.

 Asserting the Schema